 A shark's sense of sight and vibration have a good bit to do with shark attacks.
 A sudden splash in the water — as when a diver jumps into deep water — will attract the attention of a shark in the vicinity.

 A shark will often nearly bite the flipper of a snorkeler that was quietly gliding along without splashing.
 It is believed the reflection of the snorkeler's flipper is perceived as food.
 The same is true of beach-goers swimming and splashing in the water.
 It may be a case of mistaken identity, with the skin being mistaken for a bait fish.
 Ironically, most sharks are afraid of the bubbles made by divers and seldom will cross above a diver for that reason.
-However, the Tiger and Great White are not — most likely because their large size make them fearless.
+However, the Tiger and Great White are not — most likely because their large size makes them fearless.

 Reduce Your Risk of Shark Attacks